shane-et-al/git_slab/index.md

 # Credits
 This page was by Shane Lin using [Jekyll](https://jekyllrb.com/).
 The Theme is Shu Uesugi's [Solo](https://chibicode.github.io/solo/).

+This document is offered under the, I guess, the MIT license.
+Do whatever you want with it, just please don't sue me.

 # Notes
 [^1]: Thanks to Charles Berlin for the [O'rly cover generator](https://dev.to/rly)